Home Shows A to Z

 The first Southern pilot was recorded in March, with another pilot commissioned, this time for possible broadcast on 9th May 1963.
 A "Desperation Bell" was used in the pilot show.
 “Panellists who simply can't stand the record any longer buzz that ... and have to pay a forfeit” claimed Pop Weekly magazine.
 Southern's pilot pitted singer Garry Mills against his father Chas, while actress Pat Burke contested with her niece.
 "Flash, Bang, Wallop" by Tommy Steele was one of the records played in the show.
 Langford told Record Mirror in April 1963 "I'm knocked out that it's gone down so well.
 I've had the show on my mind for a long time now and sometimes wondered if it was worth persevering with..."

 By November 1963 plans were afoot to take the show on the road and record it as an outside broadcast in the Southern region, while a new Chairman Peter Haigh would join in December 1963.
-The show's creator left Southern Television to re-join the the BBC in late 1963.
-John Gledhill became the new Chairman for the road show version in February 1964 with the show visiting theatres across the region, proving so successful that the show hits the top ten local TAM ratings.
+The show's creator left Southern Television to re-join the BBC in late 1963.
+John Gledhill became the new Chairman for the road show version beginning in February 1964 with the show visiting theatres across the region, proving so successful that the show hits the top ten local TAM ratings.

 The show was due to run for thirteen weeks, but ended up running for just under a year, proving it to be a "buy".
 Grampian and Tyne Tees on the ITV network also took the show.
 However, this was not the end as BBC's Light Programme radio service had recorded a pilot show with the title in early 1965, while Barry Langford later took off to Australia and worked on nine different shows for TV there with Dad You're A Square being one of them.